 Oh yeah, there is one more thing to say – I am scrumptious!!

 I just searched the 250+ titles of that chicken soup book series and found no mention of me.
 Aargh!!!
 All those books should be named Chicken Tortilla Soup for the Soul.
 In my opinion, tortilla chips are way better for you than noodles.

 Please try me; I know you’ll love me!
 Until we meet again…

 (Susie here.
 Thank you Chicken Tortilla Soup.
 I appreciate you sharing about yourself today.
 Maybe your book, Chicken Tortilla Soup for the Sensitive, Seemingly Undervalued Soul, will be written one day.)

-- **Note - this soups should be eaten with crushed tortilla chips placed in the soup.
-It is NOT tasty without the chips.
+- NOTE: This soup is meant to be eaten with tortilla strips or tortilla chips crushed in the soup.
+It isn’t tasty without the strips/chips.

-- 1 can Fire-roasted Rotel tomatoes, or regular Rotel Tomatoes *See note if a smoother soup is desired.
+- 1 can Fire-roasted Rotel tomatoes or regular Rotel Tomatoes *See note

 - 1½ cups water

 - 1 can black beans drained and rinsed